($859) Cost to ship a car from Tacoma, WA to Los Angeles, CA

 The time of the year

-Seasonal demand and weather conditions in both Tacoma and Los Angeles can impact car shipping prices.
+The time of year and weather conditions in Tacoma and Los Angeles play a major role in determining car shipping rates.

 Tacoma has one of the best weather in the state of Washington which is a desirable feature for residence.
 Humidity in Tacoma is generally tolerable.
 The most humid months are August, July and September which are the best months to schedule a move to avoid rainfall and snow.